 Our route towards Theorem~\ref{main-thm} as outlined above has the following by-products that may be considered interesting on their own.
 The first one was already referred to in the `key insight':

 \paragraph{An algorithm for Orthogonal Vectors} {\ensuremath{\textnormal{OV}}}

-A key subroutine in this paper is the following algorithm that Orthogonal Vectors.
-We let $\OV(N,d,h)$ refer to the problem $\wOV(N,d,h)$ restricted to unweighted instances (that is all involved integers equal are zero).
+A key subroutine in this paper is the following algorithm for Orthogonal Vectors.
+We let $\OV(N,d,h)$ refer to the problem $\wOV(N,d,h)$ restricted to unweighted instances (that is all involved integers are zero).

 \begin{restatable}{theorem}{ovmainthm} There is a Monte-Carlo algorithm solving $\OV(N,d,d/4)$ using $\Ot\left( N \cdot 2^{d}/\binom{d}{d/4} \right)$ time and $\Ot(N+2^d)$ space. \end{restatable}

 An easy reduction shows the same runtime and space usage can be obtained for $\wOV(N,d,d/4)$.
 Our algorithm for Orthogonal Vectors uses the general blueprint of an algorithm by~\cite{fomin-jacm2016} (which in turn builds upon ideas from~\cite{bollobas1965generalized, Monien83}).
 However, to ensure that the algorithm for Orthogonal Vectors combined with our methods result in an $\Os(2^{n/2})$ time algorithm for Subset Sum, we need to refine their method and analysis.